gospime/koa-reply/README.md

-# Result container
+# Koa reply result
-Container to keep data for response
+renerate result and send to customer